 Even though I was flying Business Select today, I knew that the service was going to be diluted a bit thanks to the COVID-19 pandemic.

 Not only was Southwest Airlines blocking middle seats still, they also weren’t serving any beverages other than water.
 Some may say that I wasted my money paying extra for Business Select, but I beg to differ.
 The window seat that I got was exactly the one that I wanted.
 That’s all it took to make me happy.

 By the way, here’s a direct link to the newest version of the Anker Power Brick that is shown above.
-And of course, I am a member of the Amazon Affiliate program, and this is an Amazon affiliate link.
-This means I may earn a commission if you make a purchase after clicking on the link:
+If I lost my red one, this is the one I would get to replace it with:

 And then… The arrival into Phoenix